hoyinng/LoL-Player-Tracker/README.md

 # lol-teammates-tally

-Lol-teammates-tally is a program that takes in an in-game league of legend name and compute a text file containing informations of the teammates that the player have played and other relevant informations.
+Lol-teammates-tally is a program that takes in an in-game league of legend name and compute a text file containing informations of the teammates that the player have played with and other relevant informations.

 All match history retrieve will be saved in local disk.